gabrielruss/ps-redux/README.md

-Start at Async Writes - Map Author Data for Drop
+Start at Async Writes - Dispatch Create and Update